YoYo-JDCE/BDMs-Jiang-Strawberries/Analyzing the Policies and Uncertainty-Extension Strawberries/ReadMe.md

 You can typically find the CompEcon Toolbox on Paul Fackler's website or related academic resources.

-## Basic Analysis-Strawberries Extension
+## Basic Analysis-Extension Strawberries

-The `Basic analysis-Strawberries` folder contains the MATLAB code used to generate the results presented in Table 2, Table 3, Table 5 and Figure B.1 of the supplementary strawberry analysis.
+The `Basic analysis-Extension Strawberries` folder contains the MATLAB code used to generate the results presented in Table 2, Table 3, Table 5 and Figure B.1 of the supplementary strawberry analysis.

-To reproduce these results, navigate to the `Basic analysis` folder and run the `Mulchpaper.m` script in MATLAB.
+To reproduce these results, navigate to the `Basic analysis-Extension Strawberries` folder and run the `Mulchpaper.m` script in MATLAB.

 ## Analyzing the policies and uncertainty-Strawberries Extension

-The `Analyzing the policies and uncertainty-Strawberries Extension` folder contains the MATLAB code used to generate the results presented in Table 2, Table 3, Table 5 and Figure B.1 of the supplementary strawberry analysis.
+The `Analyzing the policies and uncertainty-Extension Strawberries` folder contains the MATLAB code used to generate the results presented in Table 2, Table 3, Table 5 and Figure B.1 of the supplementary strawberry analysis.

-To reproduce these results, navigate to the `Analyzing the policies and uncertainty-Strawberries Extension` folder and run the `MulchpaperExtension.m` script in MATLAB.
+To reproduce these results, navigate to the `Analyzing the policies and uncertainty-Extension Strawberries` folder and run the `MulchpaperExtension.m` script in MATLAB.